ecnepsnai/otto/docs/script.md

 Envrionment variables can be configured at multiple levels:

-1. Global
-2. Script
-3. Host

-Global envrionment variables are configured in the options page on the Otto server.
+1. **Global**.
+Configured in the options page on the Otto server.
 They're included in all scripts.

-Scripts can also include their own envrionment variables.
+2. **Script**.
+Configured in the script.
 These overwrite global variables.

-Hosts can include their own variables.
+3. **Group**.
+Configured in the group.
 These overwrite script variables.
+4. **Host**.
+Configured in the host.
+These overwrite host variabled.

 Lastly, there are a number of implicit variables that are automatically included: